girliemac/dash-rickroll/README.md

 ### Setup

-First, install the dependency.
-This app uses `node-dash-button`:
+Fork this code, then install the dependency, `node-dash-button`:

 ```bash
 $ npm install